Home

 Wear layer is the thickness of wood above the joinery.

-It's the meat on the bone, so to speak.
-The Wood Floor CONSERVANCY, being a real-world institution, takes wear layer a step farther and defines true wear layer as that amount of wood which remains above the joinery AFTER the first sanding,
+The Wood Floor CONSERVANCY, being a real-world institution, takes wear layer a step farther and defines true wear layer as

 BECAUSE IN THE REAL WORLD EVERY WOOD FLOOR WILL EVENTUALLY NEED SANDING!